 In the late 19th century, this former river valley was commercially quarried for sands and gravels.
 Extraction intensified during the 1st and 2nd World Wars to provide materials to build runways.
 The quarry ceased to operate in the late 1970’s after nearly a century of excavations.

 (5) When you reach a small gate on the right, go through and walk across the field, going through two more small gates and continue with the hedge on your right.
-Follow the track through a metal gate and past the house on your left, turning right over the stile into the parkland just before you reach the church.
+Follow the track through a metal gate and past the house on your left, opposite the pond n your left, turn right over the stile into the parkland just before you reach the church.
 If you wish to visit the church or village shop in South Elkington, continue along the road then retrace your steps.

 All Saints at South Elkington sits slightly above the village, enjoying a prominent location and surrounded by fine specimen trees.
 It is partly constructed of locally quarried chalk, with the font and tower dating from the 15th century.

-(6) Cross the field, keeping to the higher ground on the right before crossing the stile back into the woods and following the footpath to the right.
+(6) Cross the field, keeping to the higher ground then drop sharply down to the stile hidden amongst the trees.
+Crossing the stile back into the woods and following the footpath to the right.
 Once you have crossed the boardwalk, turn left then enter the field through the small gate.
 Follow the hedge to your left through the field to emerge onto a track with lakes on your left.
 Cross the stile on your right, into another field, and turn left, keeping the stream on your left.
 In the far left corner of the field, cross the stile and footbridge and continue up the field to cross another stile to emerge on the Market Rasen Road.

 (7) Carefully cross the road and follow the footpath uphill into Cow Pasture Wood.